Jovan Sterija Popović: Legacy

 Sterija was recognized by his contemporaries as one of the leading Serbian intellectuals.
 He is regarded as one of the best comic playwrights in Serbian literature.

 Sterija's comedies are artistically authentic pictures of one part of the Serbian society in Vojvodina, in the first half of the 19th century.
-They bring a very rich gallery of characters.
-Sterija's comedies have passed the framework of their time, have gotten the everlasting value, and have become a part of the Serbian cultural inheritance.
+They bring a rich gallery of characters.
+Sterija's comedies have passed the framework of their time and have become a part of the Serbian cultural inheritance.
 Diverse as a writer, Sterija also wrote satires, novels, dissertations about literature and language and reflexive poetry, published in the book Davorje which is considered to be one of the best books of reflexive poetry in the Serbian literature.
 Living in Serbia as Minister of Education, Sterija was the founder of The Society of Serbian Letters (now Serbian Academy of Science and Art) and the National Museum of Serbia.
 He laid the foundation of the modern Serbian school system and he was the author of many textbooks.

 A documentary about his life was produced in Yugoslavia in 1956.

 He is included in The 100 most prominent Serbs.